josepadial/CA/README.md

 ## Contents

 - Notes: This folder contains the notes that I took for the Calculus subject.
 The notes cover the basics of the fundamentals of calculus, limits, derivatives, integrals, etc.
+- Exercises: This folder contains the exercises that I did for the Calculus subject.
+The exercises are divided into different topics and levels of difficulty.

 ## Contact